-The unemployment rate declined to 3.5 percent in September.
-This is the lowest rate reported since December 1969.
-We should all be jumping for joy.
-This is a great thing.
-However, human resource professionals are feeling the pressure.
-With low unemployment comes a highly competitive job market where every bell and whistle can be the determining factor to be the employer of choice.
+The job market can be a blessing or a curse for human resource professionals.
+With low unemployment rates comes a highly competitive job market where every bell and whistle can be the determining factor to be the employer of choice.

 Inc.com gives us 7 Ways to Improve Employee Satisfaction, which can certainly improve the employee “happiness factor”.
 But, sometimes you need a little edge to get in front of employees.
 So, Benefit Resource brings you “4 Strategies to Strengthen Your Benefits Programs”.